raganwald/braythwayt.com/_posts/2017-05-02-chris-and-trygve.md

 ---
 layout: default
-title: A moment in Oslo with Chris Squire and Trygve Lie
+title: A moment in Oslo with Chris and Trygve
 published: true
 ---